Jade05/Husky-Vis/README.md

 # Husky-Vis

-The project is divied into three parts: \n
+The project is divied into three parts:
-1. backend: recommendation engine, implemented by c++; \n
+1. backend: recommendation engine, implemented by c++;
 2. backend-express-es6: http webserver, connected with recommendation engine by thrift RPC to fetch data;
 3. frontend-vue: frontend part